By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 From tiny mini-pumpkins to the giant varieties showcased at fall fairs and festivals, pumpkins are members of the squash family, cousins to varieties like butternut and acorn squash.
 Like these, pumpkin has a creamy flesh with a core of many seeds.

 Interestingly enough, pumpkins are grown on every continent in the world, though the U.S. is one of the major pumpkin producers.
 Pumpkins are freshly harvested in the fall, but they’re also available in canned and frozen form, so you can enjoy their flavor and nutritional benefits all year round, in recipes ranging from soup to sauces.
+While the majority of pumpkins we eat are orange, they also come in other colors: green, white, yellow, red, tan and even blue!

 Why are pumpkins so healthy?
 Well, like carrots, yams and butternut squash, they are orange in color, which means that they are rich in antioxidants called carotenoids, specifically beta carotene.
 As natural plant pigments, carotenoids also give yellow and red fruits and veggies their vibrant colors.
 Tomatoes, watermelon and pink grapefruit, for example, all contain a powerful health-protective carotenoid called lycopene (which is one reason I love eating marinara sauce).
 Beta carotene – the carotenoid in pumpkin – is a VIP (very important phytonutrient) because it helps boost the immune system and helps prevent free radicals from wreaking havoc throughout the body.
 And like other beta-carotene-rich veggies, pumpkins are also high in fiber and full of essential vitamins including C, E and the B vitamin group, and minerals such as magnesium, copper, phosphorus, zinc and iron.